 2. Does putting shoes in the freezer kill smell?

-3. How long does Gore-Tex boots stay waterproof?
+3. How long do Gore-Tex boots stay waterproof?

-As much as Gore Tex boots provide a lifetime guarantee to remain waterproof, they can only manage one to two years if used on a daily basis before demanding another layer of treatment.
+As much as Gore-Tex boots provide a lifetime guarantee to remain waterproof.
+Normally, they can only manage one to two years if used on a daily basis before demanding another layer of treatment.

 7. How do you clean smelly hiking boots?

-The best solution for smelly boots is to soak them in baking soda before washing.
+The best solution for smelly boots is to soak them in baking soda before washing them.
 Sprinkle baking soda between the toe and midsole regions then leave it overnight.
 It will neutralize and absorb the bad odor.

 8. How do you wash Salomon hiking boots?

-To begin with, Salomon boots should never be placed in a washing machine for cleaning purposes.
-They are to be washed with the aid of clean water and soft, wet brush.
+To begin with, Salomon’s boots should never be placed in a washing machine for cleaning purposes.
+They are to be washed with the aid of clean water and a soft, wet brush.
 Get out the insoles.
 Use the brush to remove mud and dirt from the boots.
-Afterward, wash the surface with clean water, rinse, drain and get the inside stuffed with paper to dry.
+Afterward, wash the surface with clean water, rinse, drain, and get the inside stuffed with paper to dry.
 Dry the boots at room temperature.

 9. Does WD 40 waterproof boots?